psico-mojo/bluegoldfish/README.md

 Once the file is created , the code is "obfuscated" , since the actual "app.code" contained within the ICON is contained on a remote server so it would be impossible for

+#Windows desktop

+apps run on windows desktop any version .

 anyone other than the developer to have access , the files are "read only". details can be viewed in "properties" , right click on ICON , select "show properties".